-Alternatively, you can also leverage Azure Blob Storage service for SQL Server to backup and restore to Azure Blob Storage service.
+Alternatively, you can also leverage Azure Blob Storage service to backup and restore to Azure Blob Storage service.
 This is suitable for off-site archiving.
 To manage the Azure Blob Storage backups, you can leverage the Managed SQL Backup feature included in Microsoft SQL Server.